 Inventory in Distribution Channels.
 We sell our products through a tiered distribution system.
 We have approximately 20 distributors and two mass merchandisers to which we sell our products.
 The distributors in turn sell the products to approximately 3,700 dealers who in turn sell the products to the end users.
 Consistent with industry practices, to ensure adequate availability of product to meet anticipated seasonal consumer demand and to enable production planning, we have historically provided our distributors and dealers incentives to build inventory levels before the start of the prime deck-building season.
 These incentives include prompt payment discounts and favorable payment terms.
 In addition, from time to time, we may offer price discounts or volume rebates on specified products and other incentives based on increases in purchases as part of specific promotional programs.
 There are no product return rights granted to our distributors except those granted pursuant to the warranty provisions of our agreements with distributors.
-While we do not typically receive any information regarding inventory in the distribution channel from any dealers, we receive limited information from some but not all of our distributors regarding their inventory.
-Because few distributors provide us with any information regarding their inventory, we cannot definitively determine the level of inventory in the distribution channel at any time.
+While we do not typically receive any information regarding inventory in the distributors provide us with any information regarding their inventory, we cannot definitively determine the level of inventory in the distribution channel at any time.
 Our sales in the fourth quarter of 2014 were higher than our sales in the fourth quarter of 2013.
 We believe that distributor inventory levels at December 31, 2014 are comparable to distributor inventory levels at December 31, 2013.
 Significant increases in inventory levels in the distribution channel without a corresponding change in end-user demand could have an adverse effect on future sales.